 Technology has become so interconnected, that nowadays nearly all of your devices can communicate with one another.
-Everything from smartphones, computers, A/V systems, HVAC and lighting (heck there’s even smart toasters now) can communicate with one another, creating a system that integrates seamlessly.
-And you can control all of them with just the flick of a switch or press of a button.
+Everything from smartphones, computers, A/V systems, HVAC, and lighting (heck there are even smart toasters now) can communicate with one another, creating a system that integrates seamlessly.
+But strong home networks are a crucial element in your system’s success.

-Let’s take a look at the difference between the two types of home networks, and go over some of the home network applications people commonly use.
+Let’s take a look at the two different home networks, and go over the applications people commonly use.

 What Are the Different Types of Home Networks?

 There are two types of home networks: wired, and wireless.
 The type of network installed usually depends on the needs of the home, its current state of development (already finished, under construction, or undergoing renovations), and the desires of the homeowners.

 A wired network relies on physical wiring to create solid connections between all devices in the home; this entails everything from lighting to entertainment systems.
-Installing a wired home network can be highly extensive, and is typically incorporated into a home’s construction or remodeling plan as opposed to after the home is finished.
+Installing a wired home network can be highly extensive.
+And its typically incorporated into a home’s construction or remodeling plan as opposed to after the home is finished.

-However, the upside to a wired system is that it typically offers more reliable interconnectivity throughout the entire home (without the risk of interference or having to rely on airborne Wi-Fi signals).
+However, the upside to a wired system is that it typically offers more reliable interconnectivity throughout the entire home.
+It also mitigates the risk of interference or having to rely on airborne Wi-Fi signals.

 Designed for free-roaming convenience, wireless home networks connect every device in your home in midair.
-They are far simpler to install in completed buildings, and while they may be susceptible to signal interference, they often provide a greater level of mobility and convenience to the user.
+They are easier to install in completed buildings and provide a greater level of mobility and convenience to the user.
+However, they may be susceptible to signal interference.
 For many homeowners, wireless home networks are the ideal solution for enhancing multiple functions around the house.

 Each type of home network has its specific applications, benefits, and drawbacks.
-Understanding the specific uses of wired and wireless home networks will allow homeowners to make an informed decision about what type of system they want installed in their home.
+Understanding the specific uses of wired and wireless home networks will allow homeowners to make an informed decision about what type of system they want to be installed in their homes.

 Advantages and Disadvantages of Wired Networks